historic-trails/website/docs/things-to-do-over-break.md

 ## Edit the `src` field
 In the code you copied to your essay, change what's between the quotes in the `src` field to match the filename of your image.
 Note that EVERYONE will have `images/` as the first part of the their filename because we're all putting our images in the images directory.
 YAY LOGIC!
+My file is a `.jpg` file; yours might be `.png` or something else.
+Make sure what's in the code and your file name as it appears in the repository MATCH EXACTLY.

 ## Commit your changes.
 Just like above, there are several ways to do this depending on how you prefer to work.

 ## Check your work
-Wait a few minutes (should be less time than before), then reload/refresh the webpage where your essay appears from an earlier step.
+Wait a few minutes (should be less time than before), then reload/refresh your essay's webpage (the tab from earlier that you kept open).
 Your images should appear, but if they do not, either you need to wait a little longer or you made a mistake with the code.
 If you've waited more than 5 minutes, you probably made a silly typo somewhere and you have to find it.

+### Troubleshooting
+- Most common problem is a mismatch between image filename and what you put in the code.
+- Double check your code against the model for a missing quote or bracket.
+- Make sure your files are in the `docs/sites/images` folder on GitHub.

 ## Consult the sample if need be
 Remember that the [Blue Mills file](https://github.com/historic-trails/santa-fe-itinerary/blob/master/docs/sites/blue-mills.md) has everything you need to emulate already in it.
-So if you're unclear about something, check the `raw` code for that page by clicking the `raw` button on top of the edit box.
+So if you're unclear about something, check the code for that page by clicking the `raw` button on top of the edit box.
 You can also copy and paste from the raw output into your own file.
 It's exactly the same code as described above.

+## Enjoy the rest of your break
+See you Monday at 9am!